GregSutcliffe/foreman_openstack_cluster/README.md

-# Foreman Default Hostgroup Plugin
+# Foreman Openstack Clustering Plugin

 This plugin adds a "New Openstack Cluster" button which creates two Hostgroups (one for the Controllers, one for the Computes) and uses a setup wizard to get required